The Best Detroit Neighbourhoods for Families

 apartments-homes

-people in Lafayette Park rent their property which signifies that 21% of people
+79% of people in Lafayette Park rent their property which signifies that 21% of people own their home.
+The average home value in Lafayette is very affordable at $97,734.
+The median rental price is around $800.

-The population is a little more than the other neighbourhoods we have talked about in this article, which is 6,031 people.
+The population is a little more than the other neighborhoods we have talked about in this article, which is 6,031 people.
 This area is great for families because there are a lot of retail jobs in the area for children when they grow up and want their first job.

 The Bottom Line